toksaitov/raytracing-project/Readme.md

 3. Write the required CUDA commands, calculate IDs properly.

-4. Test the code on a machines with a CUDA-enabled GPU.
+4. Test the code on a machine with a CUDA-enabled GPU.
 Compile with `make`, and run the code.

 ```bash